A state that chose football

 1986 — The Turning Point

 Diego Maradona’s Argentina win the Mexico World Cup.
 His genius, his Che Guevara tattoo, his friendship with Fidel Castro — all of it resonates with Kerala’s left-leaning political culture.
 A generation falls in love.
 Argentina fandom is born.
+All this with the onset of Television added to the enhanced football pranth (craziness).

 2000s–2010s